DarkHighness/DuckovLuckyBox/README.EN.md

 ### Shop Features

-1. ⌚ A decent-looking lottery animation
+1. ⌚ A decent-looking lottery animation (can be skipped by left-clicking the mouse while playing)

 2. ♻️ "Refresh": Refresh the current merchant's inventory